PchGolden/Uni-Macro/README.md

 #### SMILES segments
 - `SMILES0`, `SMILES1`, ...
-- In this codebase, the maximum number of segments is controlled by `MAX_SEGMENTS` in the preprocessing script, so typically you will provide:
+- The maximum number of segments is controlled by `MAX_SEGMENTS` in the preprocessing script, so typically you will provide:
   - `SMILES0` (required)
   - `SMILES1` (optional)
   - `SMILES2` (optional)
   - ...
   - `SMILES{MAX_SEGMENTS - 1}` (optional)
+- For homopolymer datasets such as ```Egc.csv```, set MAX_SEGMENTS to 1.
+For copolymer dataset such as PE-I that includes up to six distinct SMILES, set MAX_SEGMENTS to 6.

 #### Segment-level numeric features (per SMILES segment)
 - `seg{k}_feat{i}`